 What else can you do to protect yourself and your family?

-Now you have an idea of how to clean and disinfect your home for the coronavirus and what household products you can use.
+Now you have an idea of how to clean and disinfect or disinfect your home for the coronavirus and what household products you can use.
 But what else should you do to protect yourself and your loved ones?
 Here is a shortlist:

 - Frequently wash your hands for at least 20 seconds.